 Sticky, moist, tasty and ever so comforting, a Traditional Yorkshire Parkin is the stuff of winter nights and bonfires.

-Parkin is one of the best cakes, I love it, but then I am from Yorkshire.
+Parkin is one of the best cakes, we love it, for enjoying a taste of Yorkshire.

 - 1 teaspoon baking powder

 Heat the oven to 275 F/140 C/Gas 1

 - Grease a 20 cm x 20 cm (8" x 8") square cake tin.